 Where does the food come from?

-Almost all of the food that FOOD for Lane County distributes is donated, not purchased.
+Almost all of the food that FOOD For Lane County (FFLC) distributes is donated, not purchased.
 The food comes from the following sources:

 FFLC distributes food that has been donated, rescued, harvested, prepared and packaged.
 Typically, we do not buy the food we distribute because the majority is donated.
 However, when donations are specified for food purchase, we strive to purchase healthy foods.

 Where does the food go?
 How does it get distributed?

 The food is distributed through a countywide network of partner agencies – other nonprofit organizations who partner with FFLC to receive the food and distribute it directly to people in need.
 The food is distributed in the following way:

 |3%||Senior Grocery Program|

 |<1%||Summer Food Program|

 How nutritious is the food you receive and distribute?

 We believe that emergency food assistance should be wholesome and nutritious – not just fill stomachs with empty calories.
 The food we receive and distribute has the following characteristics: